FreeRADIUS/freeradius-server/.github/ISSUE_TEMPLATE/other_report.md

 If you post those issues here that fall into the above categories, they will be closed and locked.
 Repeat offenders will be BANNED.

-If you are _sure_ that the question you have does not fall into any of the above categories, and would not be better answered by posting to the [mailing lists](https://freeradius.org/support/) remove this template, and remove the "close" tag.
+If you are _sure_ that the question you have does not fall into any of the above categories, and would not be better answered by posting to the [mailing lists](https://freeradius.org/support/) remove this template, and remove the "close" label.
 If you do not, your issue will be automatically closed.

 # PLEASE READ THE ABOVE NOTICE - DO NOT SUBMIT THIS ISSUE HERE